Dangers of Overloaded Trucks

 Makes Braking Difficult

 Overloaded trucks increase the chances of braking errors and braking failures.
 An overloaded truck requires substantially larger stopping distances.
-Sometimes, the driver may miscalculate the stopping distance when using the brakes and consequently, rear-end into another vehicle, or causes a multiple-car pile-up.
+Sometimes the driver may miscalculate the stopping distance when using the brakes and, consequently, rear-end another vehicle or cause a multiple-car pile-up.

 Uneven Weight Distribution

 The cargo on an overloaded truck might have uneven weight distribution.
-Even weight distribution is essential for the proper and timely functioning of the truck components.
-Poorly packed cargos or improperly loaded cargos can cause the truck to flip over or jackknife and cause serious injuries and damage to the truck, the driver, or others on the roadway.
+Balanced weight distribution is essential for the proper and timely functioning of the truck’s components.
+Poorly packed cargo or improperly loaded cargo can cause the truck to flip over or jackknife and cause serious injuries to the driver or others on the roadway.

 Tire Strain

 The weight of an overloaded truck is especially borne by its tires.
-An overloaded truck faces the substantial risk of a tire blowout due to the increased weight.
+An overloaded truck faces the substantial risk of a tire blowout from the increased weight.

 Additional Danger in Unique Circumstances